 - Being aware of and having access to the information needed to make good financial decisions

 These take into account things like savings, debt management, tax, mortgages, family commitments, budgets, pensions and legacy planning.

 Financial education and employee stock plans

-When introducing and operating an equity compensation scheme, whether that is an ESPP (Employee Stock Purchase Plan), RSU (Restricted Stock Units) or some other offering it’s imperative that your employees understand the technicalities involved.
+When introducing and operating a stock-based compensation scheme (a type of non-cash pay that a company offers to employees to partake in ownership of the firm), whether that is an ESPP (Employee Stock Purchase Plan), RSU (Restricted Stock Units) or some other offering it’s imperative that your employees understand the technicalities involved.

 Depending on the option you go with there can be a variety of financial rewards for participants, such as discounted access to company shares or being a cost-efficient way to pursue a disciplined savings plan.
 Plus there might have tax benefits too.

 That’s why education is so important.
 Having a great offering is no use if your staff can’t figure it out.
 If they don’t get the plan then they’re not going to see the benefits, meaning they’re less likely to buy in or participate, which ultimately becomes a vicious circle – this is why aiding and advancing your employees’ financial literacy is crucial.

 Taking the time at the very beginning to engage your employees and explain how their equity awards fit into their own broader financial lives and, consequently, how this affects their overall financial wellness, is an integral cog.